dkeathley/6.2410-lab/README.md

-# 6.2410-Quantum Engineering Platforms Lab
+# 6.2410 - Laboratory in Quantum Systems Engineering

-Text for the EECS course 6.2410 -- Quantum Engineering Platforms Lab
+Text and materials for the EECS course 6.2410 --  Laboratory in Quantum Systems Engineering.